keaising/im-select.nvim/README.md

 ## 2. Install and setup this plugin

-A good enough minimal config in Lazy.nvim
+A good-enough minimal config in Lazy.nvim

 ```lua
 {